 “I'd say skin prep is the most important part of your makeup routine,” Phillips says.
 “People should start thinking of their skincare as their makeup—if your skin isn’t in its prime condition, it hinders what I’m able to accomplish [as a makeup artist].”
-On Lopez, she uses L’Oréal’s Age Perfect Glow Renewal Day Lotion ($25) as a base before applying any makeup.
+On Lopez, she uses L’Oréal’s Age Perfect Glow Renewal Day Lotion as a base before applying any makeup.
 “What's great about this is that it's their first oil-infused lotion and it has SPF,” she says.
 “It's not greasy or sticky—it’s hydrating and feels silky!”
-Next, she uses the brand’s RevitaLift Moisture Blur ($25) as a primer.
+Next, she uses the brand’s RevitaLift Moisture Blur as a primer.

-Phillips says she uses L’Oréal’s True Match ($6) foundation on Lopez, but also loves Perricone’s No Foundation Foundation ($55) and AmorePacific’s Color Control Cushion Compact Broad Spectrum 50+ ($60) for “exquisite coverage.”
+Phillips says she uses L’Oréal’s True Match ($11) foundation on Lopez, but also loves Perricone’s No Makeup Foundation ($55) and AmorePacific’s Color Control Cushion Compact Broad Spectrum 50+ ($60) for “exquisite coverage.”
 When it comes to application, she says it depends on what kind of finish you want, but she prefers to use her fingers.
 “There's something about the heat transferring from your fingers that gives a really glowy finish,” she says.
 “It's like holding two live wires together—it just seems to create a certain spark.

-If you’re going for an airbrushed look, however, she suggests using a foundation brush (she swears by this one ($72) by Tom Ford).
+If you’re going for an airbrushed look, however, she suggests using a foundation brush (she swears by this brush ($72) by Tom Ford).
 “You want to be soft and delicate, almost like you’re an archeologist uncovering some dinosaur bones,” she says. “[Applying it in] soft circles are fail-proof—take a little more time and be gentle!”